The KCC Saturday Farmers’ Market

 Nosh: Serves Pao de queijo (Brazilian Cheese Bread).
 There Pao De queijo is offered stuffed with dulce de leche, in a caprese sandwich, or with a fruit salad. locally sourced ingredients from Mao Farms, Fields of Aloha, Hoamoa Farm.

-Petit Suisse Crepes: create crepes straight from the farms.
+Petit Suisse Crepes: crepes straight from the farms.
 Using local ingredients eggs, honey, cheese veggies and fruits.
 A must try item.

 Lum Farm: an assortment of gluten free baked goods, potted plants, Dried Fruit, and Assorted Sorbets made with local fruit from their Farm.